- Who's SHE?

 - SHE Educates

 - SHE Scholarships

 “The fascinating thing about qualitative research is that there is always more to learn about it.
 Every project is a new creative challenge.
 It never gets boring.”

-We have two main goals for this one week course.
-First, we aim to provide you with the necessary understandings and rationales that allow you as a researcher to be as intentional as possible about the selection of your research design and data analysis.
+We have two main goals for this course.
+First, we aim to provide you with the necessary understandings and rationales that allow you as a researcher to be as intentional as possible about the selection of your research design, research methods and data analysis.
 Second, we offer practical skills and tools for qualitative data collection and analysis.

 This course will get you started and/or further assist you in designing your study or analyzing your data.
-At the end of the week, you will:
+At the end of the course, you will:

-The course is delivered by a team of educationalists with additional degrees in the social sciences and medicine.
-They have been involved in a wide range of qualitative research projects in health professions education and beyond, and will share their practical experiences in this course.
+A multidisciplinary team of educationalists, social scientists and health professionals deliver the course.
+They have been involved in a wide range of qualitative research projects in health professions education and beyond, including global health and medicine.
+They will share their practical experiences in this course.